Guide for Japan Travel

 Kyoto by Bullet Train

-I’m went to Kyoto, the old Imperial city, by bullet train (Shinkansen) which leave from Tokyo station and travels at around 320 km/h, train leaves about every 20 mins and 16 coach cars of which about 3 are unreserved, you would have thought you don’t need to book but best to do as it gets very busy.
-Return fare to Kyoto is around £130 – there are cheaper options but its one of those life time experiences so even on a tight budget you might consider it.
+I’m went to Kyoto, the old Imperial city, by Bullet Train (Shinkansen) which leaves from Tokyo station and travels at around 320 km/h, train leaves about every 20 minutes and 16 coach cars of which about three are unreserved, you would have thought you don’t need to book, but best to do as it gets very busy.
+Return fare to Kyoto is around £130 – there are cheaper options but it's one of those life time experiences so even on a tight budget you might consider it.
 The city was spared by US Air Force due to its historical importance, they say it made the shortlist for an H bomb but Nagasaki got unlucky on that one!
 Kyoto is well worth a visit, I found the best way to get around was by bus, a one day bus ticket costs Y500, about £2.50 – very good value.
 Lots of nice temples, best are on the outside of the city.
 I went to Eikando, Ginkahuji & Kinkakuji.
 The central section is quite modern but do go to Nijo-jo castle, the old Shogun fort.
 It has lovely gardens and nice interior.